 5. Is the policy tax qualified?

-Under the provisions of the Health Insurance Portability and Accountability Act of 1996, which went into effect on January 1, 1997, long-term care premiums may be deducted from your Federal income tax within certain limits and to the extent you have medical expenses (including these premiums) that exceed 10 percent of your adjusted gross income.
-(For taxpayers 65 and older, this threshold will be 7.5 percent through 2016.)
+Under the provisions of the Health Insurance Portability and Accountability Act of 1996, which went into effect on January 1, 1997, long-term care premiums may be deducted from your Federal income tax within certain limits and to the extent you have medical expenses (including these premiums) that exceed 7.5 percent of your adjusted gross income.
 Any benefits received under a tax-qualified policy are not taxable if the policy meets certain guidelines.
 Employers may treat long-term care insurance premiums paid on behalf of their employees just like health insurance and fully deduct the cost.
 Moreover, the employees do not have to include the premium as income and the benefits when receive will be tax-free.

 6. Are the benefit triggers clearly spelled out?

 A benefit "trigger" is the inability of the policyholder to perform specified Activities of Daily Living (ADL's), such as transferring, toileting, bathing, continence, dressing and eating.
 Ask your insurance agent for a copy of the actual policy in order to see for yourself how the benefit "triggers" and ADL performance are described.
 The policy you want must include coverage for ADL Standby Assistance.
 Otherwise, you will own a policy that is harder to qualify for benefits at claim time.
 Don't make the mistake of focusing your comparison of companies on less important details like a 21-day vs. 31-day bed reservation benefit.
 Moreover, check policy language to be sure pre-existing conditions are covered.

 7. Does the policy cover homemaker services?